modelearth/io/impact/README.md

 ### How to run as a website

-Next we need to add documentation running as a website.
+Next we need to add documentation on running as a website.
 Starting points:

 [Adding Websockets to your AWS Serverless application](https://medium.com/artificial-industry/adding-websockets-to-your-aws-serverless-application-d8b1631754f6)